Virginia vs. Wake Forest NCAA Football Odds, Plays and Insights | September 24, 2021

 - The average total in Cavaliers games this season is 61.0, 7.5 points fewer than Friday's over/under of 68.5 .

-- The 68.5 over/under in this game is 6.8 points higher than the 61.7 average total in Demon Deacons games this season.
+- The 68.5 over/under in this game is 6.8 points above the 61.7 average total in Demon Deacons games this season.

 Virginia Stats and Trends

-- So far this season Virginia has one win against the spread.
+- Virginia has one win against the spread in three games this season.

-- When Virginia puts up more than 13.3 points, it is 1-1 against the spread and 2-1 overall.
+- Virginia is 1-1 against the spread and 2-1 overall this season when the team scores more than 13.3 points.

-- Virginia is 1-1 against the spread and 2-1 overall when the team amasses more than 308.3 yards.
+- When Virginia totals more than 308.3 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Cavaliers have turned the ball over four times this season, five fewer than the Demon Deacons have forced (9).
+- The Cavaliers have four giveaways this season, while the Demon Deacons have nine takeaways .

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.